vorSherer/code-201-prework/README.md

 Following completion of these Pre-work assignments, you should:
  - Have a terminal with a Git compatible prompt
  - Be able to receive a valid response when typing "git --version"
+ - Be able to open Sublime Text from the Terminal or Git Bash.

 ##### 3. Download and Install Slack